The following is a guest post. If interested in submitting a guest post, please read my

 Most of us don’t realize it or don’t want to think about it, but subscribing to dozens of credits and letting the credit mount is extremely damaging for our credit rating.
 If you are one of those people who think that a low credit score is nothing to be concerned about, then you had better think again.
 From my personal experience of working in the financial industry for over four years, if there is anything I have learned then that is: “Avoid low credit score like the plague!”

 What’s so bad about a low credit score you might ask.
 Actually, there is nothing right about having a low credit score.
 In this article, I will share with you 5 reasons why you should avoid a low credit score.
-Sure, having multiple credit cards and high credit limits is an amazing experience.
-But, before you know it you will be maxing out on those credit cards and won’t be able to make the payments.
+Sure, having multiple credit card accounts and high credit limits is an amazing experience.
+But, before you know it you will be maxing out on those credit cards and won’t be able to earn enough money to make the payments.

 Many people may ask me why they can’t simply control the urge to max out on credit cards and overdraft limits.
 The thing is you may be able to control an urge when you know about it, but you can’t do much about if you are fooled into spending.
 That’s exactly what lenders are doing.
 They are using people’s gullibility and lack of knowledge to fool them into spending more and more.